AnotherDaniel/up-trustable-release/trustable/assertions-eclipse/EA-FORMAL_RELEASES.md

 normative: true
 ---

-The [Eclipse Foundation Project Handbook (section Project Releases and Reviews/Releases)](https://www.eclipse.org/projects/handbook/#release-releases) requires that each release of an Eclipse project undergoes formal review and approval.
+According to the [Eclipse Foundation Project Handbook (section Project Releases and Reviews/Releases)](https://www.eclipse.org/projects/handbook/#release-releases), it is mandatory that:

+Each release of an Eclipse project undergoes formal review and approval.